Privacy Policy

 7.3 Phone verification markers

-Phone numbers used for account verification are not stored on your Fluxer account.
-When verification succeeds, your account stores only has_verified_phone: true.
+Phone numbers used for account verification are not stored on your Fluxer account; when verification succeeds, your account stores only has_verified_phone: true.

 7.4 Deleted content

-If you exercise your right to erasure under GDPR Article 17, the 30-day backup retention period is treated as a documented technical limitation.
-During that window, deleted data remains in encrypted backups that are not used for active processing and are subject to scheduled purging.
+If you exercise your right to erasure under GDPR Article 17, the 30-day backup retention period is treated as a documented technical limitation: during that window, deleted data remains in encrypted backups that are not used for active processing and are subject to scheduled purging.
 Your erasure request is completed once the data has been removed from both active systems and backup cycles.
+Longer retention applies only where the law requires it (for example, tax or legal compliance).

 7.5 Deleted Communities and channels

-Deleting a Community (guild) or channel starts a 14-day grace period.
-During that window, the Community or channel and all its contents (messages, attachments, roles, settings, and other associated data) are hidden from users and inaccessible through the API, media proxy, search, data exports, and bulk-deletion operations.
-They remain in our systems to allow recovery from accidental or unauthorised deletions.
-After 14 days, the Community or channel and all its data are permanently deleted via the procedures for deleted content above.
+Deleting a Community or channel starts a 14-day grace period.
+During that window, it and all its contents (messages, attachments, roles, settings, and other associated data) are hidden from users and inaccessible through the API, media proxy, search, data exports, and bulk-deletion operations, but remain in our systems to allow recovery from accidental or unauthorised deletions.
+Restoration can be requested through support during the window; after 14 days, the Community or channel and all its data are permanently deleted via the procedures above, and restoration is no longer possible.

 7.6 Inactive accounts

-Accounts may be scheduled for deletion after 2 years of inactivity.
-Advance notice is sent to the registered email address before deletion proceeds.
+Accounts may be scheduled for deletion after 2 years of inactivity, with advance notice sent to the registered email address.
 The inactivity definition, notice schedule, and deletion process are in the guide to deleting or disabling an account.
+Once deletion completes, the account can no longer be signed into and its remaining data is inaccessible, though messages you sent in Communities or direct messages may still be visible to other users unless you deleted them first or chose the message-deletion option during account deletion.

 7.7 Payment and transaction data

-Transaction records are kept for at least seven years, as required by Swedish bookkeeping law (Bokföringslag 1999:1078), and for as long thereafter as is needed for legal compliance, dispute resolution, or fraud prevention.
+Transaction records are kept for at least seven years, as required by Swedish bookkeeping law (Bokföringslag 1999:1078), and for as long thereafter as needed for legal compliance, dispute resolution, or fraud prevention.
 Retention is reviewed periodically.
 Full payment card numbers are not stored.

 7.8 Logs and security data

 Security and usage logs are kept for up to 90 days under normal conditions, then deleted or anonymised.
-Some logs may be retained beyond 90 days where needed for an active security investigation, a specific legal obligation, or an ongoing dispute, and are deleted once the reason for keeping them ends.
+Some may be retained longer for an active security investigation, a specific legal obligation, or an ongoing dispute, and are deleted once that reason ends.
+Audit logs (records of administrative actions, enforcement decisions, and account changes) are kept as long as needed for accountability, appeals, dispute resolution, and legal compliance, and are reviewed periodically.

 7.9 Reported content snapshots